jflamy/owlcms4/docs/Categories.md

 ## Default Age Groups and Categories

-In order to keep things simple for club or regional meets, by default there are are two divisions active by default, one for men and one for women.
-These divisions include all ages, and all bodyweight categories.
+In order to keep things simple for club or regional meets, by default there are are simply two divisions active:  one for men and one for women.
+These divisions cover all ages and all bodyweight categories.

 Many meets can start with this default setting and only adjust the bodyweight categories.
 We start with this situation and discuss more sophisticated situations further on.